Agriculture

 Land Preparation for Pomegranate Orchard

-Before planting a pomegranate tree sapling, ensure that land is properly ploughed, harrowed and levelled two-three times to make the soil fine.
+Before planting a pomegranate tree sapling, ensure that the land is properly ploughed, harrowed and levelled two to three times to make the soil fine.
 Do ensure to remove weeds.

 Planting of Pomegranates Saplings